VOKhR

-VOKhR, VeCheka (ВОХР, Войска внутренней охраны республики) was a paramilitary organisation that operated with Civilian, Military and Security force troops who worked in a separate section of the military and security forces for the internal security in the Soviet Union.
-They were designated as a paramilitary force tasked with protecting the internal security, communications, transportation and, guarding of borders and regions.
+The Internal Security Forces of the Republic (VOKhR; Войска внутренней охраны республики, ВОХР) was a paramilitary organisation of the Cheka from 1917 to 1921.
+It was responsible for internal security, protecting communications and transportation, and guarding the borders and regions of the Russian Soviet Federative Socialist Republic during the Russian Civil War.
+VOKhR was disbanded and its troops were split between the Cheka and the Red Army.

 History

-Following the October Revolution, at the time the Russian Civil War had begun and had already greatly affected the Bolsheviks, they had taken over the government but the White Army and the many minorities and republics declared war in the midst of the chaos.
-Because of the numerous external and internal security threats that were present during the civil war, the Council of People's Commissars created the Cheka.
-The VOKhR paramilitary was created and developed from the Departmental armed and unarmed guards along with the larger secret police of the Cheka, internal security was needed but the security of the undeveloped countryside of Russia and many other forms of security were also needed which was the main reason that the VOKhR branch was created.
-VOKhR was largely designed to be operated by both officials, extensively trained personnel from the Cheka and other internal security branches and civilians who volunteered or were drafted.
-Civilians were more needed because they could report, guard or operate in smaller communities and roads across the countryside that weren't easily reachable.
+Following the October Revolution in November 1917, the Bolsheviks established the Russian Soviet Federative Socialist Republic (RSFSR) and triggered the Russian Civil War as the White Army, along with many minorities and republics, declared war on each other in the midst of the chaos.
+In December, the Council of People's Commissars created the Cheka as the RSFSR was faced with numerous external and internal security threats.
+The Internal Security Forces of the Republic (VOKhR) was developed from various armed and unarmed Bolshevik guard units, along with the larger secret police force of the Cheka, to provide internal security to the undeveloped countryside of Russia.
+The VOKhR was largely designed to be operated by both officials, extensively trained personnel from the Cheka, other internal security branches, and civilians who volunteered or were conscripted.
+Civilians were more needed because they could report, guard or operate in smaller communities and roads across the countryside that were not easily reachable.
+As the Russian Civil War turned in favour of the Bolsheviks, there was a growing need for a rearguard force for the progressing Red Army.

-The Internal Security Troops of the Republic (VOKhR Troops) (RSFSR) were formally established by the Resolution of the Council of Workers' and Peasants' Defense of the RSFSR dated May 28, 1919.
-According to this document, all disparate armed security formations of various departments (protection of communication routes under the People's Commissariat of Railways, protection of waterways under the Supreme Council of the National Economy, requisition and food detachments of the People's Commissariat of Food, troops of the Main Directorate of Sugar, Main Directorate of Oil, Center Textiles and many others) from July 1, 1919 were transferred to the complete subordination of the NKVD through the Headquarters of the Internal Security Troops.
-On July 21, 1919, the headquarters and structure were approved: all the motley formations were reorganized into battalions, regiments and brigades, and the entire territory of the Republic was divided into 11 sectors of the Voikhr troops.
-K. M. Volobuyev was approved as the first head of the Voikhr.
-By the Resolution of the Council of Workers' and Peasants' Defense of September 1, 1920, the VOKhR Troops were included in the Internal Service Troops (the internal security troops of the republic) (VNUS Troops) as independent escort and guard units.
-In fact, the VOKhR Troops were part of the VNUS, which was assigned security functions.
+The VOKhR was formally established by the Resolution of the Council of Workers' and Peasants' Defense of the RSFSR dated 28 May 1919.
+According to this document, all disparate armed security formations of various departments (protection of communication routes under the People's Commissariat of Railways, protection of waterways under the Supreme Soviet of the National Economy, requisition and food detachments of the People's Commissariat of Food, troops of the Main Directorate of Sugar, Main Directorate of Oil, Center Textiles and many others) from 1 July 1919 were transferred to the complete subordination of the Cheka through the Headquarters of the Internal Security Troops.
+On 21 July 1919, the headquarters and structure were approved: all the motley formations were reorganized into battalions, regiments and brigades, and the entire territory of the RSFSR was divided into 11 VOKhR sectors.
+K. M. Volobuyev was approved as its first chief.
+By the Resolution of the Council of Workers' and Peasants' Defense of 1 September 1920, the VOKhR were included in the Internal Service Troops, the internal security troops of the RSFSR, as independent escort and guard units.
+In fact, the VOKhR were part of the VNUS, which was assigned security functions.